Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-9. As a returning user , I want to be able to contact the the team.
+9. As a returning user , I want to be able to submit feedback.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|